321BadgerCode/peg_solitaire/README.md

 # Peg Solitaire Solver

 This program is designed to solve the Peg Solitaire puzzle using various board configurations.
 It includes a specific 5-row triangle board, but you can also choose from other predefined boards or even load custom boards from files.
+> NOTE: CANNOT YET LOAD CUSTOM BOARDS FROM FILES, BUT YOU CAN MAKE A CUSTOM BOARD IN `main.cpp`.

 ![Example Simple Board](./ex.jpg)
 ![Example Triangle Board](./ex_triangle.jpg)